Sweeper arrested for raping bedridden elderly woman in Delhi | Law-Order

 A sweeper has been arrested for allegedly raping an 87-year-old bedridden woman after breaking into her house in west Delhi's Tilak Nagar, police said on Tuesday.

+The accused has been identified as Ankit (30).
+He worked in Tilak Nagar's nearby areas, they said.

-The incident took place on Sunday night when the woman's daughter had gone out to meet a friend, they said.
+The incident took place on Sunday night when the woman's daughter had gone out to meet a friend, the police said.

+An investigation is underway to ascertain the exact motive of the accused behind the crime, the police said.

+The police had set up a Special Investigation Team (SIT) to investigate the matter.

-A case has been registered under sections 380 (theft in dwelling house, etc), 323 (punishment for voluntarily causing hurt) and 376 (Punishment for rape) of the Indian Penal Code (IPC), according to the police.
+A case has been registered under sections 380 (theft in dwelling house, etc), 323 (punishment for voluntarily causing hurt) and 376 (Punishment for rape) of the Indian Penal Code (IPC), according to officials.

 The elderly woman's family members had alleged that the police delayed action and did not take their complaint, a charge denied by officials.